 Evals and the feedback loop

-Classical tests assert output === expected.
-Agent runs break that pattern in two ways: inputs are open-world, and outputs have many valid forms.
-Customers phrase the same intent differently and bring edge cases your demo never included; many acceptable replies exist to “where is my order?”
-A scorer checks properties such as grounding, tone, correct tool use, and invented policy.
+Classical tests just assert output === expected.
+But agent runs break that pattern: inputs are open-world, and outputs have tons of valid forms.
+There are a million perfectly acceptable replies to “where is my order?”
+Instead, a scorer has to check properties like grounding, tone, correct tool use, and whether the model invented a random policy.

 Traces and vendors